LocaleChoiceGranadaAlbaicin

 Who should stay in Albaicin?

 Albaicin suits solo explorers best (ranked #3 of 3 Granada neighbourhoods for them).
 It works less well for culture seekers (ranked #3).
-Not recommended for: Travellers with mobility issues or those who dislike steep hills and stairs should avoid Albaicin.
+Not recommended for: Skip Albaicín if you need efficient public transit, prefer flat terrain, or want a quiet retreat—steep narrow alleys and constant crowds aren't for everyone.

 Stay in Albaicin